 During his 1997 rookie season with the Tampa Bay Buccaneers, Warrick Dunn realized the impact he could have through community involvement and established the premise for the Homes for the Holidays program, which assists struggling single parents achieve home ownership.
-Now in its 15th year, Homes for the Holidays has helped 127 single parents and 344 children – in Atlanta, Baltimore, Baton Rouge, Dallas, Jacksonville, New Orleans, Tampa, Tallahassee and Topeka.
+Now in its 15th year, Homes for the Holidays has helped over 125 single parents and over 350 children – in Atlanta, Baltimore, Baton Rouge, Dallas, Jacksonville, New Orleans, Tampa, Tallahassee and Topeka.

 Continuing his mission of providing opportunities for parents and their children, Warrick Dunn Charities launched Betty's Hope in 2012 to ensure young people living with loss get the support that they need.